+"If we had $300 a month, life would be less stressful, or we could move into another neighborhood," Tubbs says.
+Warren Buffett says GOP health reform bills are relief for the rich.
 What an iPhone could cost in Trump’s America.
 President-elect Donald Trump's views on China and economic policies could lead to a big increase in the price of Apple products.

 Find out why, and by how much.
 (Jhaan Elker/The Washington Post) President-elect Donald Trump's views on China and economic policies could lead to a big increase in the price of Apple products.
 Find out why, and by how much.
 Donald Trump's trade issues with China and economic policies could lead to a big increase in the price of Apple products.
 Businesses and policymakers are bracing for what could happen under President-elect Donald Trump's trade agenda.

 Apple has operations all around the world.
 Imposing a tariff on imports would mean increasing the cost for companies to bring goods to U.S. shores.
 What Would Happen If We Just Gave People Money?
 Daniel Straub remembers the night he got hooked on basic income.
 On Invincible Ignorance.
 Remember Paul Ryan?

 The speaker of the House used to be a media darling, lionized as the epitome of the Serious, Honest Conservative — never mind those of us who actually looked at the numbers in his budgets and concluded that he was a con man.
 These days, of course, he is overshadowed by the looming Trumpocalypse.
 But while Donald Trump could win the White House — or lose so badly that even our rotten-borough system of congressional districts, which heavily favors the G.O.P., delivers the House to the Democrats — the odds are that come January, Hillary Clinton will be president, and Mr.

 Starting with busting up the biggest banks, as Bernie Sanders proposes. " By Robert Reich, Robert Reich's Blog 13 January 16.
 Making And Using Models.
 Microloans Don’t Solve Poverty.
 When Benita Chikaluma’s husband died in 1994, her family could easily have fallen into desperate poverty.